-The highlights for me were the marine and fresh water aquariums and the 'penguinariums'.
-One of the main attractions, the 'walk through tunnel', was closed for maintenance.
+The highlights for me were the marine and fresh water aquariums and the 'penguinariums' with a 'walk through tunnel'.

 The large fish tanks with the sharks, groupers, rays and so on were OK but I preferred some of the smaller aquaria which had better lighting and more interesting varieties such as jelly fish, angel fish, puffer fish and various freshwater species.

-There were two penguinariums, one for African Penguins and the other for Rockhopper Penguins.
-The seal tanks were also good but not very spacious.
+There are two penguinariums, one for African Penguins and the other for Rockhopper Penguins.
+The seal tanks aree also good but not very spacious.

 Elsewhere there are coral and seashell displays and a reptilian section.